pracool/Forensic-Sketch-analyzer/README.md

 2. pip install face_recognition_models ( put this files into the same directory as that of script.spec)
 3. pyinstaller script.spec

-App can then be accessed from dist->script.spec
+App can then be accessed from dist->script.py.exe